FLY LONDON-PANAMA CITY (VIA MADRID)

 On arrival in Punta Robalo, cleared areas around town host birds typical of more open country in Central America, such as Groove-billed Ani, Red-breasted Meadowlark, Olive-crowned Yellowthroat, Blue-black Grassquit and White-collared Seedeater.
 Hedgerows between the fields often support larger fruiting trees, where we’ll seek an array of flycatchers and tanagers along with several species of wrens (including Black-throated and Band-backed) and Grey-breasted Wood Wren.
 There should also be herons, birds of prey, Wood Stork and Spotted Sandpipers to watch for.

 Moving into the forest we begin to concentrate on finding some of the scarcer and harder-to-find local species, such as Red-fronted Parrotlet, Lattice-tailed Trogon, Chestnut-coloured Woodpecker and Dull-mantled Antbird.
-Mixed species flocks are regular in the forest and mixed in with the fine array of tanagers, warblers and vireos we might come across the likes of Cinnamon and White-winged Becards, Long-billed Gnatwren and Wedge-billed Woodcreeper.
+Mixed species flocks are regularly seen in the forest and amongst the fine array of tanagers, warblers and vireos we might come across Cinnamon and White-winged Becards, Long-billed Gnatwren and Wedge-billed Woodcreeper.

-After a relaxed picnic lunch enjoying views of the undisturbed foothill forest - perhaps unsurpassed in all of Middle America - we continue our exploration of the area during the afternoon, keeping a keen eye skyward for the flocks of migrant raptors that pass this way in autumn as the afternoon heat builds.
-Given the right conditions, the movements can sometimes be spectacular and regulalrly include large numbers of Turkey Vultures and Plumbeous Kites.
-In the forest we could well see the diminutive Black-crowned Pygmy-Tyrant (the world’s smallest passerine), along with Double-toothed Kite, up to five species of parrots, Cinnamon and Pale-billed Woodpecker, Green Kingfisher, Rufous and Broad-billed Motmots, Northern Barred Woodcreeper, Long-tailed Tyrant, Slaty Spinetail and Azure-hooded, Black and Brown Jays.
+After a picnic lunch enjoying views of the undisturbed foothill forest - perhaps unsurpassed in all of Middle America - we continue our exploration of the area during the afternoon, keeping a keen eye skyward for the flocks of migrant raptors that pass this way in autumn as the afternoon heat builds.
+Given the right conditions, the movements can sometimes be spectacular and regularly include large numbers of Turkey Vultures and Plumbeous Kites.
+In the forest we could well see the diminutive Black-crowned Pygmy-Tyrant (the world’s smallest passerine), along with up to 5 species of parrots, Cinnamon and Pale-billed Woodpeckers, Green Kingfisher, Rufous and Broad-billed Motmots, Northern Barred Woodcreeper and Azure-hooded, Black and Brown Jays.